Mental Health Supports or Information:

 Website: https://mhfa.com.au/

-Mental Health Resources – Assessment Tools:
+Mental Health Assessment Tools:

-These are useful to have completed and take with you when you seek clinical/medical support for the person with intellectual disability.
+These are helpful to have completed and take with you when you seek clinical/medical support for the person with intellectual disability.
 They provide some evidence for the need for a psychiatric assessment and treatment.

 Depression in Adults with an Intellectual Disability Checklist for Carers or Supporters